How to Grow Mustard Greens: Planting & Harvesting Spicy Garden Greens

 About Mustard Greens

-Mustard greens have thinner, more tender leaves than collards or kale.
+They are cool-season crops grown in the spring and in the fall.
+Plus, they’re “hardy,” able to withstand low temperatures and frost.
+The greens have thinner, more tender leaves than collards or kale.
 Their foliage can be many shades of light to deep green and purple.
 Leaf edges may be smooth, frilly, or lacey; some can grow large.
 Known for their spicy flavor, mustard greens are excellent additions to salads, sandwiches, smoothies, and juices.
 They are often cooked down and added to dishes to bring a shot of flavor and a bit of heat.

 Planting

+Choose a sunny location with fertile, well-drained soil rich in organic matter.
+Don’t plant on a wet site.
+Mustard greens like neutral pH but not too picky.
 Mustard greens can also be grown in containers!
 Choose a pot that is at least 3 gallons for full-size plants.
 Baby mustard can be grown in smaller containers.

-When to Plant Mustard greens
+When to Plant Mustard Greens

 How to Plant Mustard Greens